-In recent months, several of my students have moved interstate and some requested that I teach them online.
+In recent months, several of my students have moved interstate but wanted to learn music online.

 I was hesitant because, as a singing and piano teacher, I wasn’t really sure how I was going to make this move, especially for singing, because it is so interactive and personal.

 Now I’m ready to experiment and I thought it would be interesting to have some company.

 So please join me as I detail the steps I have taken to set up my Skype teaching business and please feel free to benefit from my mistakes or copy the methods which worked!

 If you haven’t already set up your teaching business please read this article as it goes into great detail and outlines what you need to have in place before you take the next step of launching yourself worldwide as an internet teacher.

 I also recommend you have a substantial amount of one to one teaching practice before you commence Skype teaching, as you will need your experience to help cover the distance which may be caused by giving Skype lessons.

 Install Skype and Other Software Programmes You May Need

 Installing Skype is a very easy thing to do.

 Go to http://www.skype.com/intl/en-us/get-skype/ and simply follow the instructions for download on your computer.